Melania Trump Is ‘A Con Artist,’ Claims GOP Strategist, ‘It Goes With The Last Name’

 Journalist Liz Plank called Melania’s jacket an attempt to discredit the media by making it appear they are more concerned with her fashion choices than the migrant children.
 Other’s perceived the jacket as a subliminal message to Donald Trump.

-The President contradicted Melania’s official spokeswoman claiming on Twitter that the jacket was a message to the fake news media.
+The president contradicted Melania’s official spokeswoman claiming on Twitter that the jacket was a message to the fake news media.

 “‘I REALLY DON’T CARE, DO U?’ written on the back of Melania’s jacket, refers to the Fake News Media.
 Melania has learned how dishonest they are, and she truly no longer cares!” he tweeted.

-Conspiracy theorists claim that the jacker is a WW1 fascist message translating to “Me Ne Frego”
+Conspiracy theorists claim that the jacker is a WWI fascist message translating to “Me Ne Frego.”

 Prior to her unannounced trip to a migrant detention center, Melania Trump reacted to the Trump administration family separation policy saying that she “hates to see children separated from their families” and wants there to be “successful immigration reform.”